googlefonts/sawarabi-mincho/fontbakery/fontbakery-report.md

  * U+231A WATCH: try adding symbols
  * U+2326 ERASE TO THE RIGHT: try adding symbols
  * U+232B ERASE TO THE LEFT: try adding symbols
- * U+2460 CIRCLED DIGIT ONE: try adding one of: mongolian, yi, symbols
+ * U+2460 CIRCLED DIGIT ONE: try adding one of: mongolian, symbols, yi
- * U+2461 CIRCLED DIGIT TWO: try adding one of: mongolian, yi, symbols
+ * U+2461 CIRCLED DIGIT TWO: try adding one of: mongolian, symbols, yi
- * U+2462 CIRCLED DIGIT THREE: try adding one of: mongolian, yi, symbols
+ * U+2462 CIRCLED DIGIT THREE: try adding one of: mongolian, symbols, yi
- * U+2463 CIRCLED DIGIT FOUR: try adding one of: mongolian, yi, symbols
+ * U+2463 CIRCLED DIGIT FOUR: try adding one of: mongolian, symbols, yi
- * U+2464 CIRCLED DIGIT FIVE: try adding one of: mongolian, yi, symbols
+ * U+2464 CIRCLED DIGIT FIVE: try adding one of: mongolian, symbols, yi
- * U+2465 CIRCLED DIGIT SIX: try adding one of: mongolian, yi, symbols
+ * U+2465 CIRCLED DIGIT SIX: try adding one of: mongolian, symbols, yi
- * U+2466 CIRCLED DIGIT SEVEN: try adding one of: mongolian, yi, symbols
+ * U+2466 CIRCLED DIGIT SEVEN: try adding one of: mongolian, symbols, yi
- * U+2467 CIRCLED DIGIT EIGHT: try adding one of: mongolian, yi, symbols
+ * U+2467 CIRCLED DIGIT EIGHT: try adding one of: mongolian, symbols, yi
- * U+2468 CIRCLED DIGIT NINE: try adding one of: mongolian, yi, symbols
+ * U+2468 CIRCLED DIGIT NINE: try adding one of: mongolian, symbols, yi
  * U+2500 BOX DRAWINGS LIGHT HORIZONTAL: not included in any glyphset definition
  * U+2501 BOX DRAWINGS HEAVY HORIZONTAL: not included in any glyphset definition
  * U+2502 BOX DRAWINGS LIGHT VERTICAL: not included in any glyphset definition